sumn2u/vue-deploy-s3/README.md

 ```
- To initialize setup file for vue-deploy-s3 , go inside your react app project root directory and  use following command
+ To initialize setup file for vue-deploy-s3 , go inside your vue app project root directory and  use following command

 > vue-deploy-s3 setup
 ```